rahul-gharat/dronahq-docs/docs/dashboard-dronahq/using-dashboard/exploring-datas.md

 Follow these steps to use elements:

 - Navigate to `Layout Elements`.
-- Within elements, drag and drop `Header` and `Text` elemets onto the dashboard.
+- Within elements, drag and drop `Header` and `Text` elements onto the dashboard.
 Look for the blue lines indicating where the box will go.
 - Select the element to edit the text.
 Use Markdown format (see this Markdown Cheatsheet for more information).
 - Toggle between Edit and Preview using the menu on top of the box.
 - To exit editing mode, select any other part of the dashboard.
 Remember to save your changes using Save changes.